ondat/documentation/docs/operations/etcd/cluster-migration-node-to-pod.md

     > ⚠️  The Secret name for the etcd client certificates is amended to avoid
     > using the same Secret name as the one used for the old etcd cluster

-    > If the chart is uninstalled the Secret in the storageos namespace with
-    > the etcd tls material needs to be deleted manually.
-A second installation
-    > of the chart will not update the secret, thus the certificates won't
-    > match.

     > For more details, check the [etcd cluster operator
     > chart](https://github.com/ondat/charts/tree/main/charts/etcd-cluster-operator).